1793

 patented (by Scot Alexander Bain)

-Maryland USA).
+Baltimore, Maryland USA.
 Samuel

-Morse sends the first public message (the arrangement
+Morse sends the first public

-1856
+1856 The

 Western Union Telegraph Company is formed